Eslamhathout/netmiko-router-data/README.md

 # netmiko-router-data

 ## Description:
-A project to retrieve router info such as:
+A project to retrieve a Cisco IOSv router data such as:
 - Hostname
 - Model
 - Uptime of each device